 Estate planning has always been especially important for same-sex couples in committed relationships, because they could not enjoy certain protections that are afforded to legally married couples.

 Now that the laws have changed, there are some inherent safeguards.
 However, estate planning is important for all legally married couples, and it always has been.
 No one has ever suggested that a legally married opposite sex couple should go through life without an estate plan.

 There are various different things to take into consideration, and you should act in a fully informed manner, regardless of your sexual orientation.

-In addition to the matter of same-sex couples, single members of the LGBT community should also take action when it comes to estate planning.
+In addition to the matter of same-sex couples, single members of the LGBTQ community should also take action when it comes to estate planning.

 If you don’t have an estate plan in place, after your passing the state would distribute your assets using intestate succession laws.
 You can be certain that your assets are distributed in accordance with your wishes if you plan your estate.

 We are up-to-date on current laws, and we are sensitive to the needs of the LGBTQ community.
 If you would like to discuss things with a licensed attorney, contact us through this page to set up a free consultation: Indianapolis IN Estate Planning Attorneys.